107. If you're serious about chocolate, then Bayonne is for you..

 Espelette takes its famous export so seriously that it has an annual Celebration of Peppers every October, at which the piment d'Espelette takes centre stage.
 Peppers bedeck the streets while citizens compete with their favourite recipes and restaurants feature pepper dishes on their specials menus.
 Other regional foods are also feted during the annual Celebration, and for visitors to the region, it can be a great way to get a taste of Basque cooking.
 This clip shows Espelette during this time..
 (Health Warning: If you're allergic to accordion music, now would be a good time to fit your Factor 30 max strength ear plugs!)

 17th January 2011.
-Scooters are a constant and often intrusive part of the daily scene down here - buzzing (illegally) down bus lanes sounding like angry wasps in a coffee can, looking "cool" being ridden one-handed by their riders (in their dreams), or with helmet unstrapped, using a mobile, or squeezing unannounced between lanes of traffic at a speed that makes no allowances for other people and overtaking on whichever side happens to suit. (starting to sound like Mr Grumpy!)
+Scooters are a constant and often intrusive part of the daily scene down here - buzzing (illegally) down bus lanes sounding like angry wasps in a coffee can, looking "cool" being ridden one-handed by their riders (in their dreams), carrying a surf board (it's true!) or with helmet unstrapped, using a mobile, or squeezing unannounced between lanes of traffic at a speed that makes no allowances for other people and overtaking on whichever side happens to suit. (starting to sound like Mr Grumpy!)
 The one thing they do that really gets my knuckles gleaming is when I'm at the head of a queue at traffic lights, it can be guaranteed that some eejit on a scooter will ride up the outside and then stop at an angle across the front of my car so as to be ready to be first away from the traffic light Grand Prix..
 With these last, I'm often tempted to let my darker side take over..!

 If I asked a group of readers of a certain age to name as many scooter manufacturers as possible, I think it would be a pretty safe bet that the first and only names they would come up with would be either Vespa (left) or Lambretta (right).
 Nowadays, scooters are being churned out in their thousands by a huge number of manufacturers and they come in all shapes and sizes - from short stubby ones with buzzy little 50cc 2 stroke engines to much larger ones - with longer wheelbases that encourage a relaxed feet-forward riding style.
 Engine sizes?
 50cc up to - yes - 850cc!